 Even product pages of common retail products can usually appeal to a wider customer base by including a description of an array of features.
 Do your clothes products listings, for example, appeal to environmentally-conscious buyers by including details about how they are sustainably manufactured?

 Don’t be put off by the length of this list!
-While it might feel like you’ve been attacked with a fire-house of ecommerce product page advice, it’s important to remember that most of these tips are nothing more than small tweaks.
+While it might feel like you’ve been attacked with a fire-house of eCommerce advice, it’s important to remember that most of these tips are nothing more than small tweaks.

 But while implementing these changes only involves altering a few lines of code, the results can be significant.
-Small changes to descriptions, photographs and product page design will often boost add-to-cart conversions by several percentage points and help you to create the best product page.
+Small changes to descriptions, photographs and design will often boost add-to-cart conversions by several percentage points.